“There has to be a way.”

 That is the moment in which the idea for Smart Adaptive Clothing was born.

-Nancy realized that how we DRESS directly impacts how we FEEL.
+She realized that how we DRESS directly impacts how we FEEL.
 Our confidence is directly linked to the way we perceive ourselves.
-When we look good, we feel and perform better.1
+When we look good, we feel and perform better.1 Thus, another phase of Nancy’s Story begun.

 Though the clothing line was not developed in time for Bo to be able to benefit, there are so many other loved ones who can.
-Currently, one in five Americans adults live with some type of disability.
-Smart Adaptive Clothing was developed for all those with any kind of difference—be it physical or otherwise—that requires the easy fasten, effortless style this line provides.
+Currently, one in five American adults lives with some type of disability.
+Smart Adaptive Clothing was developed for all those with any kind of difference – be it physical or otherwise—that requires the easy fasten, effortless style this line provides.
 “Everyone deserves independence and dignity,” says Nancy.
 “And that’s what Smart Adaptive Clothing is all about.”
 Because it turns out, that when there is enough motivation, compassion and inspiration, there IS another way.

 Click here to here to contact us.